 How to Negotiate Salary for Your Next Career Move

-Important Takeaways
+Principal Takeaways

-- Keep a positive attitude throughout the conversation, and be active in your listening.
+- Maintain a positive mood throughout the conversation, and engage in active listening.

 Do your research